Vitrium Advanced DRM Software: Annotations Sharing

 vitrium-web-viewer-drm-software2

-Teacher View (with "Allow Annotation Viewing" set in their DRM policy)
+Teacher View (with "Allow Annotation Viewing" set)

 vitrium-web-viewer-drm-software3